kstenerud/dogma/v1/dogma_v1.md

 ### Alternative

-Alternative produces an expression that can match either the expression on the left or the expression on the right (essentially a set of two possibilities).
+Alternative produces an expression that can match either the expression on the left or the expression on the right (essentially a set of possibilities).

 Alternatives are separated by a pipe (`|`) character.
 Only one of the alternative branches will be taken.
 If more than one alternative can match at the same time, the grammar is ambiguous.